 How long can I make a claim after an accident?

 Personal injury claims have 3-year time limits.
 Therefore, if you try and claim outside of this period, you won’t be eligible for compensation.
 However, exceptions apply to those unable to claim within the time limit (for example, if they’re under 18).

 Can you get injured skiing?

 The Foreign Office released a report using statistics from ABTA, demonstrating the dangers of not planning ahead when skiing.
-This is seen in the staggering rate of 1/3 holidaymakers not checking whether their travel insurance covers snowsport-related injuries before skiing.
-What’s more, 118 British holidaymakers were hospitalised between 2012 and 2016 due to ski-related accidents, with a further 58 fatalities.
+So, 1/3 of holidaymakers don’t check whether their travel insurance covers snowsport-related injuries before skiing.
+What’s more, 118 British holidaymakers would have hospitalisations between 2012 and 2016 due to ski-related accidents.
+These would include suffering the likes of a spinal injury, with a further 58 fatalities.

-These numbers show just how dangerous skiing can be, particularly if the risks involved aren’t properly considered.
+These numbers show just how dangerous skiing can be, particularly if the risks don’t receive full consideration.

 Do I need a solicitor?

 Acquiring the help of a personal injury lawyer can increase your claim’s chances of success.
 However, it’s not a legal requirement to have one handle your case.

 What is a No Win No Fee agreement for?

 No Win No Fee agreements allow you to hire a solicitor without the usual financial risk.
 So, there are no fees to pay unless the case wins, so the client is never out of pocket.